metripallavi/Expense-Tracker/README.md

 SQLite was chosen because it is lightweight, requires no setup, and is suitable for a small full-stack application.

 Design Decisions
-Single FastAPI app for both API and frontend (keeps architecture simple) SQLite for persistence
+Single FastAPI app for both API and frontend to keep the architecture simple SQLite for persistence
 Idempotency key support to safely handle retries Server-rendered UI using Jinja templates